-Due to this increase, the number of EV chargepoints available has also grown rapidly.
+Due to this increase, the number of electric car chargepoints available has also grown rapidly.
 There are now over 16,000 public charging locations and almost 44,000 connectors across the UK.

-But how long does it take to charge an EV and how much does it cost to use a charger?
+But how long does it take to charge an electric car and how much does it cost to use a charger?
 In this comprehensive guide, we provide detailed information about electric car chargepoints and how they work.